Swopper050/solid-flask-web-app-template/docs/web_deployment.md

 ```bash
 mkdir -p ~/certificates
 ```
-4. Add initial certificates for your domain (staging and production, make sure the subdomains are created and pointing to your VPS first):
+4. Add initial certificates for your staging and production domain.
+Make sure the subdomains are created and pointing to your VPS first).
+Also make sure you do this before deploying the applications.
 ```bash
 # Logged in as production user
 docker run --rm \